Read Me For Details

 ACTIVE: The count of EROs with EFINs who have transmitted this season.

-SINGLE: The count of returns with Single as the filing status.
+SINGLE: The count of returns with filing status Single.

 MARRIED JOINT: The count of returns with filing status Married Filing Jointly.